The Black Blood of the Earth

 While I am normally loathe to agree with the elitism that causes champagne made outside of Champagne to be called sparkling wine, I do admit that source materials matter tremendously when making a concentrate like BBotE.
 Part of my abstaining from coffee for over a decade was due to the horrible bitterness and acidity of conventional coffee.
 It wasn’t until 2006 when I visitied the Captain Cook, HI co-op coffee roastery and HI Department of Agriculture demonstration station that I consumed coffee that I liked, rather than having to mask it beneath cream and sugar.
 The following year, I spent two weeks in Italy eating pizza Margarita every lunch, drinking fine cappuccino every morning and fine gelato in the evening.
 Unfortunately, back at home I was having a hard time finding coffee that didn’t need to be turned into treacle to make it drinkable.

-So far I have done single source origin BBotE with Bolivian, Brazilian, Jamaican Blue Mountain, Panama, Columbia, Costa Rica, Ethiopian Yirgacheffe, Mt.
-Kenya AA, Kona, Papua New Guinea, Sumatra, and Yemeni Sanaa.
+So far I have done single source origin BBotE with Bolivian, Brazilian, Jamaican Blue Mountain, Panama, Puerto Rico, Ecuador, Colombia, Costa Rica, Ethiopian Yirgacheffe, Mt.
+Kenya AA, Kona, Papua New Guinea, Sumatra, and Yemeni Sanaa (EDIT: hooboy, since this was first written in 2010 I’ve experimented with much, much more than this short list).

 PRODUCTION OUTPUT